loiclizzy/python-hpc/README.md

 #### Build the presentations

-You need Jupyter, make and rst2html5.

-- If you don't have `make` on your system (for example on Windows), you should be able to install it with `conda install make`.

-- rst2html5 is installable with `pip install rst2html5`.
+One needs Jupyter, rst2html5 (installable with `pip install rst2html5`), plus `make` and few other Unix tools.
+Therefore, it is not easy to build the website on Windows.

-Then, `make presentations` should build the presentations and `make serve` should start a server to visualize them.
+Then, `make presentations` should build the presentations and `make serve` should start a server to visualize them in a browser.